nazimboudeffa/nazimboudeffa.github.io/index.md

 # 🌘 I use dogecoin

-For about 6 months I've searched a way to make some cash on the internet and the only thing I've found is to participate on some little crypto devs
+For about 6 months after I've stopped my consulting company I've searched a way to make some cash on the internet and the only thing I've found is to participate on some little crypto devs

 MY ANONYMOUS DOGE ADDRESS (a fake account) IS [DDFbiN17opEj27yRA6v2nn2fburnFy3ueL](https://dogechain.info/address/DDFbiN17opEj27yRA6v2nn2fburnFy3ueL)